kinyue/covid-19-data-aggregation/ACAPS COVID19 Government Measures Dataset/README.md

-# SARS-CoV-2 genomes metadata from Nextstrain
+# ACAPS COVID19 Government Measures Dataset
 [ACAPS](https://en.wikipedia.org/wiki/ACAPS) is a non-profit, non-governmental project that provides international, independent humanitarian analysis.
 During this pandemic, they put governments response to the Coronavirus outbreak.
 The measures implemented by governments are fall into give categories:

 * Social distancing